How to Apply

 To be considered for admission into the Master of Science in Infectious Disease program, the applicant must have completed a four-year biology- or chemistry-related BA or BS degree program with undergraduate coursework in biology, microbiology, immunology, chemistry, biochemistry, mathematics and/or other related subjects.
 Although a minimum cumulative grade point average (GPA) of 3.00 is strongly desired, an applicant with a lower cumulative GPA will be considered if other strengths are apparent in the application.

 The current application deadline for domestic applicants to the Master of Science in Infectious Disease program is August 1, 2022.
-International applicants will need to submit a complete application no later than May 15.
+International applicants will need to submit a complete application no later than May 15, 2022.
 However, numerous applications submitted after the deadline (particularly from domestic applicants) have been considered in previous years.

 Once you have created your account and have started a new application, you may log in at any time as a returning user and work toward completing your application.